 By Liz Pitt

 Checking out Bilbao?
-Here is a breakdown of 5 of the most well-know neighborhoods of Bilbao, so you’ll be well prepared on your next visit.
+Here is a breakdown of five of the most well-known neighborhoods of Bilbao, so you’ll be well prepared on your next visit.

 1. Casco Viejo

-Casco Viejo is the typical “old town” that you’ll find throughout cities in Spain.
-Winding streets, old buildings, and lots of people characterize this area.
+Casco Viejo is the typical old town that you’ll find throughout cities in Spain.
+Winding streets, ancient buildings, and lots of people characterize this area.
 Casco Viejo sprang from seven streets (Zazpikaleak in Basque), and has expanded.
 The neighborhood is loaded with cafes and shops, and one of the largest retail markets in Europe, Mercado de la Ribera.
-Casco Viejo is a lively place to spend the night on the town, but if you’re staying there, don’t expect to get much sleep as it is loud, especially on weekends.
-This is tapas heaven.
+The Casco Viejo is a lively place to spend a night on the town, but if you’re staying there, don’t expect to get much sleep as it is loud, especially on weekends.
+It is also tapas heaven.

 4. San Francisco

 Across the drawbridge lies Deusto, the student area.
 While it may not be as beautiful as other parts of Bilbao, you get a sweeping city view with The Guggenheim Museum shining like a wild outer space creature.
 Discount stores, pet shops, and veggie stores are common.
 Since it’s outside the city, prices on drinks and food are cheaper.
-At the festivals, typical Basque foods, like talos, which are flat corn flatbreads stuffed with sausage, bacon or lamb, are hawked.
+At festival time, typical Basque foods, like talos, which are corn flat breads stuffed with sausage, bacon or lamb, are hawked.
 Famous Basque white wine flows.